paragi/plib/README.md

 #####Easy to use:
 Define a canvas tags, with the proper dimensions and an ID in you HTML:

     <canvas id="gauge1" width="200" height="200" ></canvas>

-Secondly make a Javascript call to the library; use the ID, a value and some presentation options to  style it:
+Secondly make a Javascript call to the present library function; use the ID, a value and some presentation options to  style it:

     p.present("gauge1",10,"gauge");

-When the value changes, call the library again with the new value, but without styling options:
+When the value changes, call the present function again with the new value, but without styling options:

     p.present("gauge1",12.5);

-You can have a many unique presentations on a page, as you like.
+You can have as many unique presentations on a page, as you like.

 ##### Generator